XLSForm/xlsform.github.io/_includes/xlsform.md

 ##### <a name="encrypted"></a>Encrypted forms

 Encrypted forms provide a mechanism to keep your data private using http for communication.
-Submission sent to the Aggregate server is encrypted and completely inaccessible to anyone not possessing the private key.
+Form submissions sent to the Aggregate server are encrypted and completely inaccessible to anyone not possessing the private key.

 To encrypt XLS forms, add the **id_string**, **submission_url** and the **public_key** as column headers in the settings worksheet.